-- 5.1 The Capital Improvement Plan (CIP) shall consist of capital projects with a cost estimate of at least \$50,000 and an asset life of at least five (5) years.
-Capital projects include land, buildings, infrastructure and equipment and may involve a new purchase, new construction, major repair, renovation or replacement of existing asset but exclude Fleet Replacement Plan assets.
-Initial five (5) year CIP was adopted for fiscal years 2007/2008 2011/2012. - 5.2 The County shall evaluate and prioritize capital improvement projects based upon the judgment of the County Manager or Assistant County Manager considering the following criteria: - a.
+- 5.1 The Capital Improvement Plan (CIP) shall consist of capital projects with a cost estimate of atleast \$50,000 and an asset life of at least five (5) years.
+Capital projects include land, buildings, infrastructure and equipment and may involve a new purchase, new construction, major repair, renovation or replacement of existing asset but exclude Fleet Replacement Plan assets. - 5.2 The County shall evaluate and prioritize capital improvement projects based upon the judgment of the County Manager considering the following criteria: - a.
 Preservation of the health and safety of the public - b.
 Compliance with all mandates and prior commitments - c.
 Elimination of existing deficiencies - d.
 Maintenance of adopted level of service standards - e.
 Protection of existing capital investments - f.
 Consistency with the County's Comprehensive plan and plans of other agencies - g.
 Eligibility for grants - h.
 A demonstrated relationship between projected growth and capital project - i.
 Impact on operating costs - j.
 Utilization of economies of scale and timing of other projects - k.
-Adjustment for unseen opportunities, situations, and disasters - l.
+Adjustment for unseen opportunities, situations, and disasters - 1.
 Funding sources - 5.3 Funding shall be identified for each Capital Improvement Plan project. - 5.4 Revenues dedicated specifically to capital projects include: - a.
-At least 25% of One Cent Sales Surtax (Exception approved for FY12/13 and FY16/17 Budgets). - b.
-An annual appropriation from the County Transportation Fund of not less than \$1,500,000 for transportation related capital projects (Exception approved for FY 10/11, FY 11/12, FY14/15 and FY15/16 budgets). - c.
+At least 25% of One Cent Sales Surtax - b.
+An annual appropriation from the County Transportation Fund of not less than \$1,500,000 for transportation related capital projects - c.
 Proportionate Share payments and other negotiated developer payments - d.
 Impact fees for law enforcement, fire rescue, administrative facilities, and recreation. - e.
-Mobility fees for transportation. - 5.5 Use of impact and mobility fees shall be reviewed annually as part of the budget process and in compliance with adopted ordinances as amended.
+Mobility fees for transportation. - 5.5 Use of impact and mobility fees shall be reviewed annually as part of the budget process and incompliance with adopted ordinances as amended.

-Nassau County, Florida Board of County Commissioners Financial Policies Section V - Capital Improvement Policies
+Nassau County, Florida Board of County Commissioners Approved: Financial Policies Effective Date: Section V-Capital Improvement Policies Page 2 of 3